US Patents for Sale

 Accelerated Therapeutics is a term we have long used to describe a known safe drug that can be repurposed to treat a new indication, and can be expected to provide a superior therapeutic benefit, based on known biochemical pathways and mechanisms of action.
 We already have US patents for 2 such opportunities.

-The value proposition to patients is a superior treatment option, at a fraction of the cost of expensive proprietary drug regimens.
+The value proposition to patients is a superior treatment option, without horrific side effects, and at a fraction of the cost of expensive proprietary drug regimens.

 The value proposition to an investor is a low cost, low risk, short time to market opportunity.